sheetalreddy25/my-bio-hub/README.md

 4. **Parse and display BLAST results**, including sequence IDs, descriptions, E-values, and alignments.

 <details>
-  <summary>🧬 Part 1</summary>
+  <summary>🧬 Part 1 </summary>

 ## [**Nucleotide BLAST (BLASTn) with NCBI**](https://github.com/sheetalreddy25/my-bio-hub/blob/main/nucleotide-blast-blastn-with-ncbi.ipynb)

 ### Overview
-This part of the project demonstrates how to access and analyze nucleotide sequences using Biopython.
-Specifically, it retrieves sequences from a FASTA file, performs BLAST (Basic Local Alignment Search Tool) search using NCBI's `qblast` API, and processes the results to identify homologous sequences in the NCBI nucleotide database.
+This part of the project involves performing a Nucleotide BLAST (BLASTn) search using the TP53 gene sequence.
+BLASTn is used to compare a nucleotide sequence against the NCBI nucleotide database to identify homologous sequences.

 ### Dataset
 - The dataset used is the **TP53 gene sequence**, available at: